xdgrulez/kash.py/README.md

 *kash.py* is a Kafka shell based on Python, or, in other words, a Python-based client library for Kafka based on [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python) by Magnus Edenhill, which is itself based on the native Kafka client library [librdkafka](https://github.com/edenhill/librdkafka) by the same author.

 The idea behind *kash.py* is to make it as easy as possible to interact with Kafka using Python, without having to know any of the implementation details of the underlying [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python) module.
 To this end, not only are the functions/methods are simpler to use, but also all classes are converted to simple Python types like tuples and dictionaries.
-As a result, chores that took numerous of lines of boilerplate code before can be formulated as one-liners, both in interactive mode using the Python REPL, or within convenient scripts.
+As a result, development chores that took numerous of lines of boilerplate code before can be formulated as one-liners, both in interactive mode using the Python REPL, or within convenient scripts.

 *kash.py* has been built for Kafka users of all kinds:
 * For *developers and devops engineers* to view and manipulate Kafka topics using familiar shell syntax (you have *ls*, *touch*, *rm*, *cp*, *cat*, *grep*, *wc* etc.).